masm11/contextplayer/README_en.md

 Environments I use:

-- Xperia X Performance (au SOV33, Japan)
+- ASUS ZenFone Max (M2)
-- Android 8.0
+- Android 9

-Android 8.0 or later is required.
+Android 9 or later is required.

 ## Contexts